daisukelab/ml-sound-classifier/README.md

 This is a simple, fast, for live audio in realtime, customizable machine learning sound classifier.

-- MobileNetV2, light weight deep learning model, is trained by default.
+- MobileNetV2; light weight CNN model for mobile is used.
+- (new) AlexNet based lighter/faster CNN model is also provided.
-- Tensorflow graph for runtime fast prediction, and for portability.
+- Tensorflow graph for runtime faster prediction, and for portability.
-- Freesound Dataset Kaggle 2018 pre-built model is ready.
+- Freesound Dataset Kaggle 2018 pre-built models are ready.
+- (new) Raspberry Pi realtime inference supported.
 - Ensembling sequence of predictions (moving average) for stable results.
 - Normalizing samplewise for robustness to level drift.
 - Easy to customize example.